code-differently/code-society-25-2/lesson_00/benjaminscott/BSCOTTREADME.md

 I'm usually a morning person.
 I wake up at 5am and I'm usually in bed by 9pm.
 I'm available to work between 9am-5pm Monday-Friday, and on Saturdays and Sundays I usually work around noon-5pm.
 ## Best Way to Communicate With Me
 You can reach me from my Code Differently email at bbscott252@gmail.com.
 I check my emails pretty frequently so unless I'm really busy I'll get back to you as soon as possible.
 I'm open to Zoom/Google Meet meetings as well if necessary.
+## Likes and Dislikes
+I enjoy developing video games, playing video games, watching movies/TV shows, and chilling with friends.
+I don't enjoy the rain, flies, and the cold.
 ## How do I like to give feedback?
 If asked for, I give feedback in person, on Google Meet, or through email.
 I like to keep my feedback honest but also make sure it is helpful to others.
 ## How do I like to receive feedback?